-- 8 clock-enabled cycles at 1 Gb/s Ethernet speed. - 7 or 7.5 clock-enabled cycles at 10 Mb/s and 100 Mb/s Ethernet speeds.
+- 8 clock-enabled cycles at 1 Gb/s or 2.5 Gb/s Ethernet speed. - 7 or 7.5 clock-enabled cycles at 10 Mb/s and 100 Mb/s Ethernet speeds.
 This extra half cycle of uncertainty is due to the conversion of 8-bit user data to 4-bit MII width conversion: data is presented to the MII at the earliest possible opportunity.